Looking for help?

 Include, Exclude, and Neutral URLs

-On the flip side, if a client wants to only mail to a small number of pages with pinpoint precision, they could be missing out on a lot of opportunities.
+Understanding the differences between Include, Exclude, and neutral URLs is fundamental in preparing a client up for success with their targeting.
 Our best advice is to understand the below terms, and reason how the balance of include and exclude can help target the most high-intent visitors who are going to deliver the strongest ROAS.

-Example: We can send cards to everyone who visits /women-socks and /women-shoes, but we cannot refine the specific cards to only send to people who visit /women-socks or /women-shoes.
+Example: We can send cards to everyone who visits /blue-giraffe-shirt or /blue-giraffe-socks, but we cannot refine the specific cards to only send to people who visit /blue-giraffe-shirt and /blue-giraffe-socks.

+Exclude URLs are used to prevent visitors to specific pages from ever receiving a card.
 This does more than just not triggering a card.
 When one or more Exclusion URLs are listed, any addressable visitors reaching one of those pages are then excluded from being sent a card for the life of a program, regardless of what they do on any return visits.